FAQ - Frequently Asked Questions

 In the occasional case where there are side effects, they seem to mostly appear in the first month or two, long before the effects on the hair begin, so it is easy to stop it without a problem.

 Combined blockers knock out over 90% of circulating DHT and may have increased side effects as a result.
-It is not being approved for hair loss.
-Once it is FDA approved and used for BPH (benign prostatic hypertrophy) we will look at the risk/benefits of this medication closely.
+It is not yet approved for hair loss.